Time-invariant Prefix Coding for LQG Control: Introduction

 The quantizer and source codec designs we propose follow from analyzing a DI/LQG cost rate-distortion function.
-While the proof of the DI-based bitrate lower bound in \cite{silvaFirst} purported to apply to systems using dithering, an error was discovered in \cite{milanCorrection}.
-For slightly different problem formulations, revised proofs in \cite{milanCorrection} (see also \cite{milanMainResult}) and \cite{ourConverseLetter} established that the DI lower bound on time average bitrate holds even when the encoder and decoder share randomness.
-The rate-distortion formulation in \cite{silvaFirst} was extended to MIMO plants in \cite{SDP_DI}.
+While the DI-based bitrate lower bound in \cite{silvaFirst} purported to apply to systems using dithering, an error was discovered in \cite{milanCorrection}.
+Revised proofs in \cite{milanCorrection} (see also \cite{milanMainResult}) and \cite{ourConverseLetter} established that the DI lower bound on time average bitrate holds even when the encoder and decoder share randomness.
+The rate-distortion formulation of \cite{silvaFirstPrime} was extended to MIMO plants in \cite{SDP_DI}.
 In particular, \cite{SDP_DI} analyzed the optimization over a randomized encoder and decoder policy space.
-This lead to a formulation of an optimal test channel consisting of an ``encoder" that conveys a linear/Gaussian plant measurement to a ``decoder/controller" consisting of a Kalman filter and certainty equivalent controller.
-The minimal DI attainable for any limit on LQG control performance was shown to be a convex log-determinant optimization.
+This lead to a formulation of an optimal test channel consisting of an ``encoder" that conveys a linear/Gaussian plant measurement to a ``decoder/controller" consisting of a Kalman filter (KF) and certainty equivalent controller.
+The minimal DI attainable for any limit on LQG control performance was shown to be a convex (log-det) optimization.
 In \cite{kostinaTradeoff}, via \cite{verduVariableLength}, the DI lower bound for prefix-free codes was extended to the more general class of uniquely decodable codes.
 Analytical lower bounds on the DI cost as a function of control performance were also derived.
 The lower bounds in \cite{kostinaTradeoff} are applicable to plants with non-Gaussian process noise.
-A rate-distortion lower bound on the bitrate required to asymptotically estimate the state of an uncontrolled system is considered in \cite{photisSRDF_SIAM} and \cite{photisSRDF_STSP}.
-The rate-distortion is solved via dynamic programming and reverse waterfilling.
+Our work is also related to nonanticipative rate distortion theory and its application to the causal tracking of Gauss/Markov sources (cf. \cite{ognrdf} and \cite{ognrdfprime}).
+In particular, a rate-distortion lower bound on the bitrate required to asymptotically estimate the state of an uncontrolled system is computed in \cite{photisSRDF_SIAM} and \cite{photisSRDF_STSP} via dynamic programming and reverse waterfilling.